Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence

-One of the advantages of dealing with a \emph{dissipative} solution of the Hall-MHD equations is the possibility to identify an effective viscosity $\tilde \nu$ related to the damping $\propto \exp(-\tilde \nu k^2 t)$ of the numerical solution, and compare it to the physical viscosity $\nu$.
-By decomposing $\tilde \nu$ into the sum of a physical and a numerical viscosity, $\tilde \nu = \nu + \nu_\mathrm{num}$, the ratio between the numerical and physical viscosities writes
+One of the advantages of dealing with a \emph{dissipative} solution of the Hall-MHD equations is the possibility to identify an effective viscosity $\tilde \nu$ related to the damping $\propto \exp(-\tilde \nu k^2 t)$ of the numerical solution.
+By decomposing $\tilde \nu$ into the sum of a physical and a (spurious) numerical viscosity, $\tilde \nu = \nu + \nu_\mathrm{num}$, the ratio between these two contributions {reads as}

-The results obtained for the viscosity error $\varepsilon_{\nu}$ are shown in Fig.~\ref{fig:numerical_dissipation}.
-It is found that the numerical viscosity represents only a small percentage of the physical viscosity and decreases as $1/N^2$ with the resolution, which is once again consistent with a second-order accuracy of the LB scheme.
-Interestingly, it is observed that the (relative) viscosity error remains independent of the physical viscosity and the Mach number, but only depends on the lattice resolution.
+The results obtained for the viscosity error $\varepsilon_{\nu}$ are shown in Fig.~\ref{fig:numerical_dissipation}. {Here, we} found that the numerical viscosity represents only a small percentage of the {estimated total} viscosity, and {it} decreases as $1/N^2$ with the resolution, which is once again consistent with a second-order accuracy of the LB scheme.
+Interestingly, it is observed that the (relative) viscosity error {is} independent {from} the physical viscosity and the Mach number, {whereas it} only depends on the lattice resolution.

-Finally, despite~\cite{DELLAR2002} showed that a D3Q7 lattice was sufficient to reliably account for the dynamics of each component of the magnetic field, LB simulations with an enhanced connectivity have been performed to investigate if a more isotropic representation of the magnetic densities would notably improve the level of accuracy of the algorithm \citep{SILVA2014}.
-Interestingly, our results showed no significant improvement when upgrading the magnetic lattice to D3Q15 or D3Q27 lattices (see Fig.~\ref{fig:lattice_types}).
-A plausible explanation lies in the fact that the magnetic field is represented as a zero-th order moment of densities for each component (see~\eqref{eq:mag_field_LB}).
-Therefore, few degrees of freedom are certainly sufficient to accurately reconstruct the moments and describe the magnetic field dynamics.
+Finally, despite~\cite{DELLAR2002} showed that a D3Q7 lattice was sufficient to reliably account for the dynamics of each component of the magnetic field, {in order to check the validity of this statement,} LB simulations with enhanced connectivity have been performed {here} to investigate {whether} a more isotropic representation of the magnetic densities would {significantly} improve the level of accuracy of the algorithm \citep{SILVA2014}.
+Interestingly, our results showed no significant improvement when upgrading the magnetic lattice to D3Q15 or D3Q27 lattices (see Fig.~\ref{fig:lattice_types}), {thus confirming what was reported in \cite{DELLAR2002}}.
+A plausible explanation {of this} lies {on} the fact that the magnetic field is represented as a zeroth order moment of densities for each component (see~\eqref{eq:mag_field_LB}).
+Therefore, a few degrees of freedom are certainly sufficient to accurately reconstruct the moments and describe the magnetic field dynamics.